magnetis/astro/README.md

 ## Contributing

 It's awesome that you want to contribute to Astro!
-Please see [contributing.md](contributing.md) to learn how it works.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) to learn how it works.

+## Contact us

+Found a bug?
+Please see if it was already reported on our [issues page](https://github.com/magnetis/astro/issues/new).
+If you can't find a matching report, you can [open a new issue](https://github.com/magnetis/astro/issues/new) including as much information as you can gather.
+We appreciate it!

+Any lingering questions?
+You can contact us at [dev@magnetis.com.br](mailto:dev@magnetis.com.br).

 Thank you for using Astro! 🎉